Can I volunteer with BDM during the current COVID-19 environment and what safety and precautions are in place?

 - Fill out the required Volunteer Registration form and Assumption of Risk Agreement and Release form (pg.
 2 of the Volunteer Registration form).
 Parents of minors must also sign the Authorization of Consent to Emergency Care of Minor form.

 - Read the Volunteer Handbook before you go.

 - Report to the disaster project as instructed, ready to roll up your sleeves and make a difference!

 Are there any age requirements?

 Yes.
 The minimum age is 15 years (14 if accompanied by a parent).
 Youth groups must include an appropriate ratio of 1 adult advisor for every 4 youth of each gender.
-A signed Authorization of Consent to Emergency Care of Minor form and an Assumption of Risk Agreement and Release form are required.
+A parent or court-appointed legal guardian is required to sign an Authorization of Consent to Emergency Care of Minor form and a Volunteer Registration/Release that must be sent to the site PRIOR to the trip.
 See the Policy on Minors as Volunteers for more details.

 What is the time commitment?

 Generally, volunteers serve one week for most projects, arriving on Sunday, working Monday-Friday, and traveling home on Saturday.